The 10 Best RV Trips to Take in Pennsylvania

 Where to Stay

 RV Parking & Campus Park and Ride is the only campground inside the city.
-Technically, it’s more RV parking than campground, but reviewers have stayed there for several nights on end without complaint.
+Technically, it’s more RV parking than a campground, but reviewers have stayed there for several nights on end without complaint.
 They offer clean and safe parking within their gated facility starting at $30 per night.
 Amenities include water and electric hookups, Wifi, showers, and a free shuttle to city attractions.

 2. Fallingwater